robinrodricks/FluentListView/README.md

 FluentListView supports dragging rows to other places, including other application.
 It also supports accepting drops from other sources including cross-application drops.
 Special support is provide for drops from other FluentListViews in the same application.

-In many cases, an FluentListView becomes a full drag source by setting IsSimpleDragSource to _true_.
+In many cases, a FluentListView becomes a full drag source by setting IsSimpleDragSource to _true_.

 Similarly, to accept drops, it is usually enough to set IsSimpleDropSink to _true_, and then handle the CanDrop and Dropped events (or the ModelCanDrop and ModelDropped events, if you only want to handle drops from other FluentListViews in your application).